-Jesus coming soon has given overwhelming hope, faith, and expectation in our life that it has become the talk of almost every generation but then, later on, might have brought also great disappointments to many.
-Many walk out of faith when the coming of Jesus did not happen because most believers were disappointed about “He’s coming soon”.
-Still many remained faithful and keep the hopes alive.
+Jesus coming soon has given overwhelming hope, faith, and expectation in our life that it has become the talk of almost every generation.
+Later on, it might have also brought great disappointments to many.
+Many walked out of faith when the coming of Jesus did not happen because most believers were disappointed about “He’s coming soon.”
+Still, many remained faithful and kept their hopes alive.
 When did He say He is coming soon?
 How soon is soon?
 Who was/is talking?
 Who is coming?
 Why is He coming?
 What will be the message?
-The powers of the mind can and bring imagination into play overpowering any acquired knowledge.
+The powers of the mind can bring imagination into play, overpowering any acquired knowledge.

 Every word that Jesus said must be taken with love and care.
-His words come from the Father who sent him and the Son only delivered it out so we may receive the message.
+His words come from the Father who sent him, and the Son only delivered them so we may receive the message.
 “My message is not my own; it comes from God who sent me.

-“Do you not believe that I am in the Father and the Father is in me?”
-The words that I say to you I do not speak on my own authority, but the Father who dwells in me does his works.”
+“Do you not believe I am in the Father, and the Father is in me?”
+The words that I say to you I do not speak on my authority, but the Father who dwells in me does his works.”
 John 14:10

-“I have not spoken on my own authority, but the Father who sent me has himself given me a commandment—what to say and what to speak.”
+“I have not spoken on my authority, but the Father who sent me has given me a commandment—what to say and what to speak.”
 John 12:49

 “But when the fullness of time had come, God sent forth his Son, born of woman, born under the law,” Galatians 4:4.

-The verses above confirmed that Jesus was sent by God with a mission, that through Him the world maybe save, as well as the message He had spoken was from God the Father.
+The verses above confirmed that Jesus was sent by God with a mission, that the world may be saved through Him, and the message He had spoken was from God the Father.

-The first coming of the man on earth was after God gave breath to a dead cell (Dust-Cell-Soul) and became a living soul.
+The first coming of man on earth was after God gave breath to a dead cell (Dust-Cell-Soul) and became a living soul.
 The first man He formed from the dust of the earth with His hand and named Adam (Luke 3:38).
 In Hebrew, it means earth or soil, while in Muslims, Adam is given the name by God known as the (Adam-I-Safi) or The Chosen One.
-Christianity, Judaism, and in Muslim teachings believe in one God, the God of Abraham, Isaac, and Jacob, and all the Prophets preached the same faith which is submission to one true God.
+Christianity, Judaism, and Muslim teachings believe in one God, the God of Abraham, Isaac, and Jacob, and all the Prophets preached the same faith: submission to one true God.

 “God sent his Son into the world not to judge the world, but to save the world through him, that He might judge the world, but that the world might be saved through Him” John 3:17.

-He did save the world when He laid down His life on the cross and many still didn’t get it.
-The Son knows the Father and the Son knows what the Father wants.
-The Father did not interfere with the decision of the Son; the Son gave the glory that belongs to the Father, the Savior of mankind.
+He did save the world when He laid down His life on the cross, and many still didn’t get it.
+The Son knows the Father, and the Son knows what the Father wants.
+The Father did not interfere with the decision of the Son; the Son gave the glory that belongs to the Father, the Savior of humanity.

 Isaiah 19:20 “And it shall be for a sign and for a witness unto the LORD of hosts in the land of Egypt: for they shall cry unto the LORD because of the oppressors, and he shall send them a savior, and a great one and he shall deliver them.”

-Submission to God can be interpreted in so many ways and not limited or focus on only one direction.
-We must acknowledge God of His existence, obey His commandments, follow-through His purpose.
+Submission to God can be interpreted in many ways and not limited or focus on only one direction.
+We must acknowledge God of His existence, obey His commandments, and follow His purpose.

 Recommendation to Read: Savior Series (Who is our Savior?)